FistanRaist/cnc-backpack/README.md

 - In the **Combat** tab, use the gear icons to set global attack/damage modifiers or adjust AC calculations.

 ## Requirements
-- Foundry VTT v12 (minimum version 12, verified with 12.331).
 - Castles & Crusades system (`castles-and-crusades`) installed and active.

 ## Known Issues
 - Dropping items from the sidebar may fail if the actor lacks permission to create items.
 - Performance may lag slightly with very large inventories due to sheet re-rendering (optimization in progress).
 - Edge cases with malformed item data (e.g., missing `ev` or `weight`) are handled with fallbacks but may not reflect intended rules.
+- Use of deprecated v12 APIs due to C&C ruleset's use.

 ## Contributing
 Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/FistanRaist/cnc-backpack).
 Feedback from Castles & Crusades players is especially welcome!